-- 5.10 The engagement of Postgraduate Research (PGR) students is monitored through regular meetings with members of their supervisory team (either face-to-face or online).
-Each supervisory meeting is considered to be a point of contact. - 5.11 Students are normally expected to engage with a member of their supervisory team on a monthly basis.
-An entire calendar month without a point of contact will normally be considered as a missed contact. - 5.12 In exceptional circumstances, contact with the Faculty/Departmental research coordinator or administrator can also be considered as a point of contact. - 5.13 PGR students are expected to demonstrate engagement at all points up to submission of their draft thesis for examination.
-Once a student has submitted their draft thesis for examination, they will only be required to submit evidence of engagement again if they receive an outcome of: - Major amendments - Re-submission - Write-up for MPhil - 5.14 Students will record contact points/supervisory meetings on the PULSE system, which will be used as a record of engagement. - 5.15 If a student fails to undertake and/or record a contact point or meeting on the PULSE system, this will usually be considered as a missed contact. - 5.16 Engagement will usually be demonstrated through face-to-face supervisory meetings, but where this is impractical, contact via online means (e.g. Skype, Teams or Zoom), telephone, email, and other means may also be accepted. - 5.17 Contact must be made and recorded regardless of the physical location of the student.
+- 5.9 The engagement of Postgraduate Research (PGR) students is monitored through regular meetings with members of their supervisory team (either face-to-face or online).
+Each supervisory meeting is considered to be a point of contact. - 5.10 Students are normally expected to engage with a member of their supervisory team on a monthly basis.
+An entire calendar month without a point of contact will normally be considered as a missed contact. - 5.11 In exceptional circumstances, contact with the Faculty/Departmental research coordinator or administrator can also be considered as a point of contact.
+This can only replace supervisory contact once in a 6-month period. - 5.12 PGR students are expected to demonstrate engagement at all points up to their viva.
+Once a student has passed their viva, they will only be required to submit evidence of engagement again if they receive an outcome of: - Major amendments - Re-submission - Write-up for MPhil - 5.13 Students will record contact points/supervisory meetings on the PULSE system, which will be used as a record of engagement. - 5.14 If a student fails to undertake and/or record a contact point or meeting on the PULSE system, this will usually be considered as a missed contact. - 5.15 Engagement will usually be demonstrated through face-to-face supervisory meetings, but where this is impractical, contact via online means (e.g. Skype, Teams or Zoom), telephone, email, and other means may also be accepted. - 5.16 Contact must be made and recorded regardless of the physical location of the student.